RSchneider94/NiceQuotes/README.md

 # NiceQuotes
-Simple app for learning purposes from Udemy Course
+Simple app built using React Native (Expo) for learning purposes from Udemy Course